City of Auckland Classic

 The City of Auckland Classic was a golf tournament held in New Zealand from 1971 to 1976.

 History

-The tournament was part of the PGA of New Zealand circuit.
+The tournament was part of the New Zealand Golf Circuit.
 The event was hosted by The Grange Golf Club in Auckland.
 In 1975, however, the New Zealand Airlines Classic was played at The Grange and the City of Auckland Classic was not held that year.